nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ### React UI Component Library (React-Toolbox)
 [React-Toolbox](http://react-toolbox.com/) is a React UI Component library that follows [Google's Material Design Standards](https://material.google.com/).
 React-Toolbox was chosen for CMC because React-Toolbox is fairly complete component-wise, does not inline CSS, and exposes most of the necessary selectors for overriding and tweaking its components.
 In general React-Toolbox was found to be more overridable and complete than most other React component libraries.
 At times certain CSS hacks _are_ necessary to style or fix certain components that don't expose the desired elements with classes or data-react-toolbox attributes.

+**Why don't you like inline CSS**?
+Inline CSS is very difficult to override.
+The only option is to use `!important` which creates very brittle style structures.
+CMC was unable to find any component library that required no style modifications to suit it's needs (which is quite a common problem) and so the ability to modify styles cleanly and consistently was paramount.

 <a id=""/>
 ### SASS Usage